Tutoriels Backend

 Then open the package.json file.

-This contains a number of commands (or scripts) that we will be using throughout this tutorial.
+This contains a number of commands (or scripts) that we will use throughout this tutorial.

 Open a VS Code console (select View/Terminal) to run the following scripts